-3. Connect your audio source to either or both inputs on the Digital Audio System.
+3. Connect your audio source to any mono or stereo input on the Digital Audio System.
 Verify that you have meter activity on the channel.

-Turn up the Aux Send 1 Amounts
+Turn up the Aux Send 1 Amount

-- 4. Turn up the Aux Send 1 Amount on the input channel(s) you are using.
-In the screen above, signal is coming in on both I/O Card L and I/O Card R, and the Aux 1 amounts are turned up all the way to 0.0dB, as shown by the arrows. - 5.
+- 4. Turn up the Aux Send 1 Amount on the input channel you are using.
+In the screen above, signal is coming in on Dock Inputs 1L/1R, and the Aux 1 Amount is turned up all the way to 0.0dB, as shown by the arrow. - 5.
 Notice the Send highlighted above in yellow.
 The TV screen shows this to be a WAVE Send.
 By turning up the Aux 1 Amount, you routed the signal to the Aux 1 bus and then out the WAVE Send.